Hello,

 Events Management and Marketing Intern–Age UK Kensington & Chelsea

-Additionally, as an intern for Age UK in London, I was fortunate to lead and supervise community activities and events in efforts to combat senior loneliness among residents over the age of 55.
+As an intern for Age UK in London, I was fortunate to lead and supervise community activities and events in efforts to combat senior loneliness among residents over the age of 55.
 While interning at Age UK, I frequently managed groups of up to twenty-five clients and collaborated with community volunteers and organizations.
 I worked to guarantee functional and enjoyable operations while maintaining strong relationships with local business partners.
 This role required me to take initiative in leadership positions, often under high-pressure circumstances, where quick thinking and providing clear direction was essential.
 Additionally, this position included my collection and analysis of data regarding community participation, knowledge about, and satisfaction of cancer screening as well as other medical services provided by the organization.
 My time at Age UK instilled strong teamwork and adaptability skills, improved ability in representing my organization as a leader, and experience in conducting quantitative research -- qualities that will serve as strong assets in the office of public defense.

 June 2024-August 2024